In June, we explored various techniques used to create particles. Now, we will focus on micronization, a common size-reduction technique.

-During the grinding process the solids are shaped by trapping the solids between grinding units which rub against each other, thus reducing the particle size.
+During grinding, solids are trapped between grinding units.
+These units rub against each other, reducing the particle size through friction.

 Laws of comminution (size reduction)